steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ![](../images/pytorch-and-coreml/failures.png)
 <figcaption>Two common failure scenarios.</figcaption>

 This approach is very sensitive to the parameters you pick (like how much increase in error is acceptable), so I built a UI to help me tweak the parameters.
-You can [try out the UI for yourself here].
+You can [try out the UI for yourself here](/pytorch-and-coreml-test-ui/).

 ![](../images/pytorch-and-coreml/test-ui.png)
-<figcaption>The UI I used to generate and visualize examples, with hot reload for paramater tuning.</figcaption>
+<figcaption><a href="/pytorch-and-coreml-test-ui/">The UI</a> I used to generate and visualize examples, with hot reload for paramater tuning.</figcaption>

 Still, I got stuck.
 No matter how I tweaked the parameters, the algorithm was either splitting too frequently, or not frequently enough.
 This approach wasn’t going to cut it.